-Supplier risk is inherent, your organisation accepts some risk every time you work with a new vendor.
+Supplier risk is inherent, your organization accepts some risk every time you work with a new vendor.
 No matter what you do, that risk cannot be eliminated, but you can take steps to manage it.

 While some suppliers present more risk than others based on a variety of factors such as how essential they are to your business operations, how easily another supplier can replace them, and how much the risk can hurt you if something goes wrong.

 The key to success is identifying and mitigating vendor risks before threats reach crisis level, which is why the supply risk assessment is such a vital part of selecting and managing vendors.
 These supplier assessments can also factor in supplier performance so that the companies in your supply chain who are serving your business will receive credit for a job well done.